tidymodels/recipes/tests/testthat/_snaps/cut.md

       recipe(x) %>% step_cut(cat_var, breaks = 2) %>% prep()
     Condition
       Error in `check_type()`:
       !
-All columns selected for the step should be numeric
+All columns selected for the step should be double, or integer.

 ---